mercedesb/dev-together/docs/for-mentees.md

   - Receiving constructive feedback
   - How to be a good pair

 **Please note, this Meetup is for personal projects and personal development only.
-Do not submit code from your employer**
+Do not submit code from your employer.**

 ### Event Agenda
 - 6:00pm Announcements and micro talk